Michèle Audin: Activity within the Oulipo

 Audin was guest of honor at a meeting of Oulipo on the initiative of Jacques Roubaud, following the publication of her book Souvenirs sur Sofia Kovalevskaya, which mixes in a discontinuous form anecdotes, precise mathematics, testimonials, excerpts of correspondence with commentary and even literary pastiches.
 There are references to the Oulipo in testimonial chapters entitled “Je me souviens” in reference to Georges Perec, or even in a pastiche of Cosmicomics by Italo Calvino.

 She became part of Oulipo in 2009, as the first member to be both a mathematician and a writer.
-Mathematics is for her both a source of inspiration for the constraints she invents and a recurring theme in her literary work.
+Mathematics was for her both a source of inspiration for the constraints she invented and a recurring theme in her literary work.
 For example, in her novel La formule de Stokes, the heroine is a mathematical formula.

-She invented constraints of a geometric nature such as Pascal's or Désargues' constraint.
+She invented constraints of a geometric nature such as Pascal's or Désargues's constraint.
 Pascal's constraint was experienced in her online story Mai Quai Conti which evokes the history of the Académie des sciences during the Paris Commune: the relationships between the characters of the story are determined by the position of the points of a geometric figure illustrating Pascal's theorem.

 She also worked with Ian Monk on nonine, i.e. a variant of the sestina based on numbers which are not Queneau numbers, and therefore with which the system of permutation of the sestina does not work.

 Her first novel, Cent vingt et un jours, is based on an onzine, i.e. a quenine of order 11 (variant of the sestina) from which characters, literary references and other elements of the narrative permute in a regulated manner.
 As in the poetic sestina, the last word of a chapter is the same as the first word of the next chapter.